-Once I went to an university to study IT and started living by myself, my growth rate became even faster.
-With the first months I gained more friends than with all the years at the previous school.
+Once I went to a university to study IT and started living by myself, my growth rate became even faster.
+In the first months, I gained more friends than with all the years at the previous school.
 My comfortable zone expanded greatly.
-I started doing more sports, joined a student organization and took up many interesting courses like Reiki healing and Holistic Training, where I met a lot of similar people and broke many emotional and social barriers.
+I started doing more sports, joined a student organization, and took up many interesting courses like Reiki healing and Holistic Training, where I met a lot of similar people and broke many emotional and social barriers.

 At one point I realized that I needed to make drastic changes concerning my health and lifestyle as well.
 I often felt horrible after meals and my energy levels were low.
-I experienced acid reflux, skin problems and excessive sweating.
+I experienced acid reflux, skin problems, and excessive sweating.
 I knew something wasn’t right.
-Thanks to self love I realized that people aren’t here on this planet to suffer.
+Thanks to self-love I realized that people aren’t here on this planet to suffer.
 So I began to do a lot of research on health and nutrition topics.
-I discovered that most health problems people have are connected to eating animal products, so I removed these from my diet.
-I instantly felt better, but cooked vegan diet still didn’t feel perfect to me.
+I discovered that most health problems people have are connected to eating an excessive amount of animal and processed products, so I removed these from my diet.
+I instantly felt better, but for some reason cooked vegan diet still didn’t feel perfect.
 After just a week of eating that way, I already discovered raw foods and recognized that it was exactly the thing I was searching for.
 My eyes started to shine and I felt new hope for myself.
 I was sure that if I continued to eat raw living foods, I would get my legs back eventually.

 It was the second biggest door I have ever opened.
 Everything in my life changed after that and my consciousness reached totally new levels.
-I realized that we have been lied to our whole life and everything is actually much simpler than It appears.
-I started to believe that everything is curable on this planet and all diseases are just illusions, which don’t let us take responsibility for our actions if we believe in them.
 It became obvious to me that we are the creators of our life.
 We have nothing to fear except our own power.
 Once we realize this, everything is reversible.